-Check out our favorite easy plant-based recipes for Cinco de Mayo:
+Check out our favorite plant-based and easy Cinco de Mayo recipes down below.

-No Cinco de Mayo spread is complete without guacamole!
-Avocados are full of healthy fats and this spicy vegan recipe also adds the anti-inflammatory, immune boosting power of healthy ingredients like garlic, onion, hot peppers, and lime.
+No Cinco de Mayo spread is complete without an easy Cinco de Mayo recipe such as guacamole!
+Avocados are full of healthy fats and this spicy vegan recipe also adds the anti-inflammatory, immune-boosting power of healthy ingredients like garlic, onion, hot peppers, and lime.

 For guacamole lovers who prefer a milder flavor, you can use fewer peppers or leave them out completely.
 You can also make a creamier version of this Cinco de Mayo favorite by adding a few spoonfuls of plant-based sour cream or plain yogurt.